-First, I would take a look at getting them published on other outlets.
+First, I would take a look at getting them published in other outlets.
 Pushing your blog posts out to Medium or Thrive will get your name out there and connect your brand to theirs, giving you more credibility in the eyes of their readers.

 I’m a big believer in using blog posts as the basis for podcasting episodes.
 After all, you’ve already done the research!
 All you need to do is rework the blog into a script, and away you go!
 This works for video too!
-3 birds, one stone!
+Three birds, one stone!

 Finally, you can create companion videos to go along with “how-to” blog posts.
 For example, if you have a blog explaining how to set up an Asana Project Management account, you could pair it up with a video where your audience can watch you do it from beginning to end.
 Generally, Loom works fantastic for this, as it can be recorded straight from your computer screen.